mhazizk/juta/README.md

 - Dashboard

-  Never miss your daily spendings with Juta dashboard
+  Keep track of your spendings with Juta dashboard

 - Income and Expense category